yiisoft/translator/docs/en/extractor.md

-## Translation Extractor
+# Translation Extractor

 Extractor can get messages to translate from a set of PHP files.

+## Requirements

+- `tokenizer` PHP extension.

+## General usage

 Usage is the following:

 ```php
 $path = '/path/to/your/project';